jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 bigger and bigger, more sophisticated technologies.

 ## What You Should Know
-Well, it ended up into several subfields that now you can simply focus on one.
+Well, it ended up into several subfields.
+Nowadays, they are too immense that you can simply focus on one.
 But of course, you must understand everything here, like sometimes, others will start a debate which one is better than